-- establishment of AML programs, including adoption of written procedures and an ongoing employee training program, designation of a compliance officer and auditing of the program; - establishment of a program specifying procedures for obtaining information from customers seeking to open new accounts, including verifying the identity of customers within a reasonable period of time;

-- establishment of enhanced due diligence policies, procedures and controls designed to detect and report money laundering, for financial institutions that administer, maintain or manage private bank accounts or correspondent accounts for non-U.S. persons; - prohibitions on correspondent accounts for foreign shell banks and compliance with recordkeeping obligations with respect to correspondent accounts of foreign banks; - filing of suspicious activities reports if a bank believes a customer may be violating U.S. laws and regulations; and - requirements that bank regulators consider bank holding and bank compliance with federal anti-money laundering laws in connection with proposed merger or acquisition transactions.
+- establishment of AML programs, including adoption of written procedures and an ongoing employee training program, designation of a compliance officer and auditing of the program; - establishment of a program specifying procedures for obtaining information from customers seeking to open new accounts, including verifying the identity of customers within a reasonable period of time; - establishment of enhanced due diligence policies, procedures and controls designed to detect and report money laundering, for financial institutions that administer, maintain or manage private bank accounts or correspondent accounts for non-U.S. persons; - prohibitions on correspondent accounts for foreign shell banks and compliance with recordkeeping obligations with respect to correspondent accounts of foreign banks; - filing of suspicious activities reports if a bank believes a customer may be violating U.S. laws and regulations; and

+• requirements that bank regulators consider bank holding and bank compliance with federal AML laws in connection with proposed merger or acquisition transactions.

 In addition, under applicable FinCEN regulations, covered financial institutions, subject to certain exclusions and exemptions, are required to identify and verify the identity of beneficial owners of legal entity customers.
 On August 13, 2020, the federal banking agencies issued a joint statement addressing the circumstances under which an agency will issue a mandatory "cease-and-desist" order to a regulated financial institution for failure to comply with its AML obligations, emphasizing that the "effectiveness" of a bank's AML program will be the key factor in the agency's decision.
+Sanctions for violations of the USA PATRIOT Act can be imposed in an amount equal to twice the sum involved in the violating transaction up to \$1 million.

 On June 30, 2021, FinCEN published the first set of "national AML priorities," as required by the Bank Secrecy Act, which include, but are not limited to, cybercrime, terrorist financing, fraud, and drug/human trafficking.
-FinCEN is required to implement regulations to specify how covered financial institutions, such as Southside Bank, should incorporate these national priorities into their AML programs.
-As of December 31, 2023, no such regulations have been proposed.
+On June 28, 2024, FinCEN issued a proposed rule that was drafted to implement the new AML program requirements in line with the national AML priorities.
+Thereafter, on August 9, 2024, the federal banking regulators published a notice of proposed rulemaking that would update the requirements each agency has issued for its supervised institutions to establish, implement, and maintain effective, risk-based, and reasonably designed AML programs.
+As of December 31, 2024, the proposed rules have yet to be finalized.